TECHNOLOGY

 The Growing Demand for Imaging-Based Detection

 Cracks are one of the important criteria used for diagnosing the deterioration of concrete structures.
-Typically, a civil engineer with specialised knowledge would inspect such structures by checking for cracks visually, sketching the results of the inspection and then preparing inspection data based on their findings.
+Typically, a civil engineer with specialized knowledge would inspect such structures by checking for cracks visually, sketching the results of the inspection and then preparing inspection data based on their findings.
 An inspection method like this is not only very time-consuming and costly—as it requires manual recording of as many as several hundred thousand cracks one by one—but it also cannot accurately represent the length and shape of the cracks.
 To tackle the issue, in recent years, the industry has increasingly looked toward using cameras to conduct image-based inspection.

 The conventional method of close-up visual examination